sdacunha/ryse/README.md

 and put it under `/homeassistant/custom_components` with the name `ryse`.

-the tree would be be like the following:
+the tree should be be like the following:

     /homeassistant